 “Life’s Gamble” - A Dystopian Story by Ty Steinbrunner

-They say we have about 5,000,000 years left until the Earth melts from the sun, a number once multiplied by a billion or so but had come severely reduced due to our rapid acceleration of nuclear implementation.
-If we were right now fighting the doomsday clock, scientists determined the idea that human civilization, (like it would) but in some way possibly could, lives on billions of years in the future, has become an impossibility.
+They say we have about 5,000,000 years left until the Earth melts from the sun, a number once multiplied by a billion or so but had been severely reduced due to our rapid acceleration of nuclear implementation.
+If right now, we were fighting the doomsday clock, scientists determined the idea that human civilization, (like it would but in some way possibly could), lives on billions of years in the future, has become an impossibility.
 In truth, even 5,000,000 years is a generous amount.
 Some say the SWC is hiding the true doomsday clock, which could very likely read only a couple hundred years left.

 Not long ago was there talk about forbidding childbirth.
-A total euthanization for human life or rather a total ban on sex.
+A total euthanization for future human life or rather a total ban on sex.
 What's even more insane is people had positively responded to this, agreeing and abiding, as nobody wanted a son or daughter melted by the sun.
+Not tomorrow, not in 5,000,000 years.
 To my knowledge, everyone at LiveLife felt that way.
 This woman Janice in the ‘red-light, green-light’ department has actively advocated for childbirth prevention.
-Jerry in the ‘yes’ statistical analysis department is on the same page as well, well at least I think so.
-Everyone outside this department building and most people agree bringing a child into this world wasn't morally right.
+Jerry in the ‘yes’ statistical analysis department is on the same page as well.
+Well, at least I think so.
+Everyone outside this department building and most people agreed, that bringing a child into this world wasn't morally right.
 There was too much skepticism and fear around the sun.

 With that, the world and its people have fallen severely realistic, as we enjoy mouthfuls from our bowls of nihilism, with heavy scoops of sugar and not a lot of milk.
 We’ve lost whatever human race we were running and humanity laughs as nobody can admit it.